Dark Matter, Millicharges, Axion and Scalar Particles, Gauge Bosons, and Other New Physics with LDMX: Predictive Light Dark Matter Models

 In the following sections, we briefly discuss several other DM scenarios outside the minimal direct/secluded annihilation paradigm (focusing for concreteness on the kinetically mixed vector mediator).
 In Sec.~\ref{sec:asymmetric}, we summarize the target implied by CMB-safety for asymmetric DM in the kinematic range where direct annihilations dominate.
 In Sec.~\ref{sec:simps}, we briefly discuss the sensitivity of LDMX and other experiments to strongly interacting DM models, which have both different cosmologically motivated couplings and additional signal channels.

 In Sec.~\ref{sec:freezein}, we briefly discuss signals associated with nonthermal {\it freeze-in} production of DM~\cite{Hall:2009bx}.
 In this scenario, DM never reaches equilibrium with the visible sector, so the dark-visible interaction rate must be sufficiently suppressed during the early universe.
 Unlike the previous discussion, the DM \emph{nearly} thermalizes with the SM bath, thereby acquiring a sub-thermal abundance at late times through the process $f \bar{f} \to \chi \chi$, which is always slower than the Hubble expansion rate.
 Such freeze-in scenarios are inherently less predictive than thermal DM models, because one must assume that possible high-scale or early time contributions to their abundance (from inflation, reheating, etc.) are vanishingly small.
 Nonetheless, with these assumptions in place, it is possible to define production targets in terms of the couplings that populate the DM from rare SM processes (see the right side of Fig. 2).
 For sub-GeV DM models, freeze-in production is often studied in the context of ultra-light ($\lesssim \text{keV}$) mediators (see Ref.~\cite{Battaglieri:2017aum}), though there is no {\it a priori} reason for this to be the primary focus; the mechanism itself does not require the mediator to be significantly lighter than the DM.
 Indeed, over much of the viable freeze-in parameter space, these masses are comparable and the couplings required to populate the DM are too weak to be probed in terrestrial experiments.
-However, two limiting regimes are exceptions to this general rule: \begin{itemize} \item If the mediator is ultra-light ($\lesssim \text{keV}$), DM-SM scattering rates at direct detection experiments are enhanced, and cosmologically motivated parameter space can be probed~\cite{Battaglieri:2017aum}.
+However, two limiting regimes are exceptions to this general rule: \begin{itemize} \item If the mediator is an ultra-light ($\lesssim \text{keV}$) vector\footnote{If, instead, the mediator is a singlet scalar with Higgs-portal mixing, it is generically difficult to achieve the full DM abundance through freeze-in due to various astrophysical constraints \cite{Krnjaic:2017tio}. } particle, DM-SM scattering rates at direct detection experiments are enhanced, and cosmologically motivated parameter space can be probed~\cite{Battaglieri:2017aum}.
 In this regime, the small coupling responsible for cosmological production is partly compensated by the low-velocity enhancement in the scattering cross section $(\sigma_{\rm scatter} \propto v^{-4})$.
 However, this enhancement is not available in relativistic contexts, such as at accelerator experiments. \item If instead, the mediator mass is larger than the DM mass and the cosmological reheat temperature\footnote{Low reheat temperatures are motivated in models involving gravitinos and/or moduli~\cite{Pradler:2006hh,Kohri:2005wn,Moroi:1999zb}.}, then freeze-in production of DM requires more appreciable couplings between DM and SM particles and accelerators can explore cosmologically interesting parameter space.
 In this regime, the non-negligible mediator mass makes direct detection probes more challenging by comparison. \end{itemize} In Sec.~\ref{sec:freezein}, we present LDMX projections for the latter scenario.